kushhhhs/NLP_Group48/README.md

 - **Word Vector Representations** using co-occurrence statistics
 - Optional: **Pointwise Mutual Information (PMI & PPMI)** for modeling statistical dependence

+The code for A2.1 is contained in problem1.py, for A2.2 the final code is presented in NLP_A2_final.ipynb and the code for the bonus question is present in pmi.ipynb.

 This assignment was created for the *NLP 2025* course at Vrije Universiteit Amsterdam.
 ---